Rapid Evidence Review: Radio

-Radio is most popularly used in teaching maths and language-related subjects.
-However, the evidence suggests that radio is likely to be more effective in teaching language-related topics than maths, and especially among younger children.
-The strengths that support radio instruction include radio’s affordability, portability and the access it gives to those who cannot read.
-Amongst the weaknesses of radio is it being audio-only and unable to be paused or replayed.
-Importantly, when using radio to teach any subject area at higher levels, it is worthwhile to explore how radio broadcasts might be supplemented so that teaching is more effective.
-This might be through the distribution of supportive print material to parents and students where relevant and appropriate, or, if feasible, the use of technologies with greater multimedia capabilities to supplement learning.
+- Radio is most used for maths and language subjects.
+Evidence suggests radio is more effective in language-related topics than maths, especially with younger children.
+Radio’s strengths include its affordability, portability and inclusion amongst those who can’t read.
+Radio’s weaknesses are the fact that it’s audio-only and can’t be paused or replayed.
+For subjects at a higher level it’s worthwhile exploring how radio might be supplemented to make teaching more effective.
+This might be through print material to parents and students or other technologies with multimedia capabilities.

-Educational radio is a relatively cost-effective option in the long term for delivering educational content at scale and especially in communities with limited connectivity, digital literacy and electricity, and with hard-to-reach students, such as those in rural areas.
-However, employing it may involve significant upfront costs and its comparative cost-effectiveness is likely to reduce when the target population is small.
-Its sustainability further depends on a liberalised broadcasting infrastructure, stakeholder collaboration and commitment to initiatives by successive governments, especially as more modern technologies become increasingly popular.
-There is, therefore, need to consider whether other technologies or even the distribution of print-based resources, might be more cost-effective and feasible than radio during the present pandemic.
+- Radio is relatively cost-effective for delivering content at scale, especially in communities with low connectivity, digital literacy and electricity, as well as hard-to-reach students.
+Using radio may have significant upfront costs and is not as cost-effective with a small target population.
+The sustainability of radio depends on broadcasting infrastructure, collaboration with stakeholders and commitment to initiatives by successive governments.
+This is especially true where more advanced technologies appear.
+Therefore, it’s worth considering whether other technologies or even print, might be more cost-effective than radio during the COVID-19 pandemic.